lw8192/Red-Team-Dev/Python/README.md

   		# only ran when called directly (not via 'import')
    		main()
 ## Useful Python Libraries for Red / Blue Teams
+import module                     #import an entire module
+a = module.function(stuff)        #use a function from the module
 from package.module import function     #keep namespace tidier and only import what you need
+a = function(stuff)
-from package import module      #import only the module you need
+from package import module      #import module from a package

 Argparse: parse and use command line arguments.